-Marin Science Seminar Presentation: “Birdbots, Bugbots, and Faux Gecko: Imitating Nature at Fearing Lab, Berkeley" with Ian Krase, TLHS grad and freshman at UC Berkeley (May 23, 2012) Download the flyer here.
+Marin Science Seminar Presentation: “Bioinspiration: Bird-bots and Bug-bots at Berkeley" with Ian Krase, TLHS grad and junior at UC Berkeley (October 30, 2013) Download the flyer here.

 Many of today's robots are large, clunky assemblages of wheels, wires, and electronics.
 On the other hand, we can make much more mobile and effective ones by learning from millions of years of natural evolution.
 At the Fearing Lab in UC Berkeley, we imitate cockroaches, birds, and geckos; animals with very interesting properties.
 What can we gain by modeling our machines after these runners, fliers, and climbers?.